 And when you lose water, you also lose salt and electrolytes.
 Electrolytes are electrically charged nutrients that are essential for regular heartbeats, muscle contractions, and more.
 So losing electrolytes can have serious health consequences.

 Maintaining a healthy balance of water and electrolytes can be an even more complex process for seniors than it is for younger people.
 As a result, older people are more likely to get dehydrated.
 And the complications of dehydration in the elderly can be more serious.

-In fact, dehydration is one of the top 10 reasons for seniors to be hospitalized.
-And for hospitalized seniors, dehydration can lead to longer stays in intensive care units, increased hospital readmissions, and more placements in long-term care facilities.4
+According to an article in Frontiers in Molecular Biosciences, dehydration is one of the top 10 reasons for seniors to be hospitalized.
+And for hospitalized seniors, dehydration can lead to longer stays in intensive care units, increased hospital readmissions, and more placements in long-term care facilities.

 Why does the risk of dehydration increase with age?
 Older adults are prone to dehydration because they can experience several health or lifestyle conditions that lead to low fluid levels.
 Many seniors experience at least one of the following risk factors: